JonasKruckenberg/imagetools/CONTRIBUTING.md

 ## Pull Request Guidelines

 - All pull requests should be made against the `main` branch.
-(Not yet applicable)

 - Make sure tests pass!

-- Commit messages follow the [conventional commits style]().
+- Commit messages follow the [conventional commits style](https://www.conventionalcommits.org).
 This helps generating changelogs and ensuring proper versioning.

 - When adding transforms,